Konstantin-Pavlov/shop_inspection_simulationgh/README.md

 The workspace contains two packages:

 - `product`: the package contains abstract Product class and products
-- `shop`: the folder contains the Store class where all products created randomly, it has inspection method; interface Printable and Enum StoragePlace
+- `shop`: the folder contains: the Store class where all products created randomly, also it has inspection method; interface Printable and Enum StoragePlace